 The issue with visiting places like this is that you secretly hope that the owner would jump out of a cupboard wearing an ill-fitting suit yelling “Surprise!” so they could show you their favourite bowl themselves.
 But no, the closest you’ll get to Falla is visiting the cathedral in Cádiz where his remains now are, brought back from Argentina after his death from a heart attack in 1946.
 But in this small, charming house, closeted from the outside world, he was there in spirit, offering a glass of local wine, and possibly a cigarette, to his guests.

-Years ago, M (of this parish), enjoyed a musical dalliance with a singer raised on opera in the heat of a vast continent.
+Years ago, one of us enjoyed a musical dalliance with a singer raised on opera in the heat of a vast continent.
 Below is their recording of Falla’s ‘Asturiana‘ from his Siete Canciones Populares Espanolas (Seven Spanish Folksongs).
-M’s contribution, ugly and error-ridden, is omitted but the vocal track – isolated from the overall recording – is here.
+Our contribution, ugly and error-ridden, is omitted but the vocal track – isolated from the overall recording – is here.

 April to September